-Disability Inclusive Science Careers is an interdisciplinary programme of work funded by the EPSRC (DISC), NERC (EnDISC) and the Royal Society of Chemistry (creating accessible laboratories for those with hidden impairments) across Heriot-Watt University and Edinburgh University to improve the inclusion of disabled people in STEM careers.
+Disability Inclusive Science Careers is an interdisciplinary series of projects funded by the EPSRC (DISC), NERC (EnDISC) and the Royal Society of Chemistry (creating accessible laboratories for those with hidden impairments) across Heriot-Watt University and Edinburgh University, which aims to improve the inclusion of disabled people in STEM careers.
 We work in collaboration with UCU Scotland and the National Association of Disabled Staff Networks.

-Prof Kate Sang is the Programme Director for the project.
+Prof Kate Sang leads the programme of work.
 She is a professor of Gender and Employment Studies.
 Her previous research has focused on how women and disabled people navigate highly skilled employment.

-Dr James Richards is co-investigator on the project.
+Dr James Richards is a co-investigator on the EPSRC DISC project.
 He is an Associate Professor in Human Resource Management.
-His current and recent research focusses on in-work poverty, trade unions as facilitators for disabled people and employee use of the internet/social media.
+His current and recent research focuses on in-work poverty, trade unions as facilitators for disabled people and employee use of the internet/social media.

-Dr Jen Remnant is the post-doctoral researcher for DISC and is a Co-Investigator for the Royal Society of Chemistry project, and is now working at the University of Strathclyde.
+Dr Jen Remnant was the post-doctoral researcher for DISC and is a Co-Investigator for the Royal Society of Chemistry project, and is now working at the University of Strathclyde.
 Her research focuses on ill-health and disability in relation to paid work.

-Mr Olugbenga Abraham Babajide is a PhD student working on the DISC project.
-His project will evaluate the outputs of the DISC project.
+Olugbenga Abraham Babajide is a PhD candidate and research associate working on the DISC project.
+His research will evaluate the outputs of the DISC project.

-Dr Sara Shinton is a researcher developer, with particular interest in inclusive research cultures.
+Dr Sara Shinton is a researcher developer, with a particular interest in inclusive research cultures.